 The professional certificate allows working ESAs to demonstrate competency of career level standards in their current position.
 The candidate must have a dated residency certificate and be in their 3rd contracted year in their certificated role with a public or private school or ESD.
 Part-time practitioners and ESAs assigned to more than one role are encouraged to discuss with a ProCert program director (listed below) whether their assignment/s provide sufficient opportunity to accomplish the ProCert standards.

 The ProCert process involves:

 School psychologists with an expiration date of June 2013, 2014, or 2015 on their Residency Certificate have been granted a one time 2-year extension.

-- School psychologists holding a dated Residency Certificate should return here for updates on availability of a ProCert program.
+- School psychologists holding a dated Residency Certificate can earn a continuing certificate by working in the role of school psychologist for 180 days and completing 150 clock hours (WAC 181-79A-221).
 Contact the OSPI Certification Office with School Psychology in the subject line with specific questions.